TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/GithubMethod.rst

    the :ref:`t3start:start` or you want to add some new content to the :ref:`t3install:start`.

-3. Edit the page in GitHub:
+3. Edit the page on GitHub:

    At the top right of every page you will find an icon that says "Edit me on Github".
-   Selecting this link will take you to that pages repository in GitHub.
+   Selecting this link will take you to that pages repository on GitHub.

    .. image:: ../images/edit_me_on_github.png
       :class: with-border with-shadow